Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Reproducibility

 \section{Reproducibility}

-The code for the bandit framework, the m-top algorithms and the COVID-19 experiments that were conducted in this paper is available at \url{https://github.com/icimpean/m-top-covid}.
+The code for the bandit framework, the $m$-top algorithms and the COVID-19 experiments that were conducted in this paper is available at \url{https://github.com/icimpean/m-top-covid}.
 The vaccine extension to the STRIDE simulator is available at \url{https://github.com/icimpean/stride/tree/vaccine}.